-Andrew Russell, Intiman Theater's Producing Artistic Director Credit: Photo: LaRae Lobdell
+Andrew Russell, Intiman Theatre's Artistic Director Credit: Photo: LaRae Lobdell

 Truth be told, it was the legendary Seattle summer that saved the Intiman Theatre.
 Or at least that was what kept Andrew Russell — a frighteningly talented young Artistic Producer who had just shipped in from New York City — here in Seattle after the mismanaged and debt-riddled Intiman delivered him into the unemployment queue.

 The intoxicating blend of mountains, sound and sunshine distracted Russell long enough for Intiman’s board to take the reins, evaluate the theater's options and size up his potential as a savior/phoenix.

 By the time the summer had begun to wane, the board had already invited him to submit a proposal to reinvent the theater.
 Already, in fact, said yes to his rescue plan: a challenging summer repertory festival on 1/6th the budget, paid for entirely ahead of time; a towering and painfully urgent fundraising campaign; a creative space-sharing partnership with Cornish that would allow the theatre to stay in its offices and keep performing on its historic stage – if only as a tenant.